script3/soroban-governor/docs/dao-creation.md

 Now that you've deployed your Governor and Votes contracts, you need to initialize them.

 The Votes contract can be initialized with the `initialize()` function.
-This function takes a single argument, `token`, which is the address of the token contract the DAO uses for voting.
+This function takes a single argument, `token`, which is the address of the underlying token contract the Votes contract will support.

 The Governor contract is also initialized with the `initialize()` function.
 This function takes two arguments: